JiaboHou/rust_playground/notes.md

 # Mutation
     - Variable bindings are immutable by default
-    - "mut" makes bindings mutable. (e.g. "mut x")
+    - "mut" makes bindings mutable. (e.g. "let mut x")

 # Typing
     - Static type, with type inference.
 No need to annotate the type.